dojot/docs/source/flow.rst

 Where the keys above are:

-* msgId:  Value of type uuidv4 used to uniquely identify the message in the context of dojot.
+* msgId:  Value of type uuidv4 used to uniquely identify the message in dojot's context.
 * ts: Timestamp in Unix Timestamp (ms) format from the moment the message was produced.
 * service: Name of the service that generated the message.
-* contentType: Type identifier of the content of the data attribute.
+* contentType: Type of encoding used by the file.
 * filename: Name of the file to be sent to the FTP server.
 * encoding: Encoding the contents of the file.
 Valid values are: ascii, base64, hex, utf16le, utf8 and binary.
 * content: File contents.

 This can be used with the kafka2ftp component.
-See more :doc:`components-and-apis`.
+See more in :doc:`components-and-apis`.

 Deprecated nodes
 ****************